chetan288/pysparktut/README.md

-this is a tutorial for pyspark
+this is a tutorial for pyspark.